coinbase/watchdog/README.md

-Watchdog
+Coinbase Watchdog
 ========

 A Datadog codification framework.

-The goal of watchdog is to make users lives easier by monitoring Datadog components and ensuring their consistency with data stored in git repository.
+The goal of Coinbase Watchdog is to make users lives easier by monitoring Datadog components and ensuring their consistency with data stored in git repository.

-Watchdog operates in two different ways:
+Coinbase Watchdog operates in two different ways:
   - Code driven: Users can make a change to component configuration and submit a pull request.
-Once merged, watchdog will automatically call the Datadog API to update with latest change.
+Once merged, Coinbase Watchdog will automatically call the Datadog API to update with latest change.
-  - UI driven: Watchdog will monitor Datadog components for changes.
+  - UI driven: Coinbase Watchdog will monitor Datadog components for changes.
 If a change is detected (between actual component and data stored in git) a new pull request will be created.
-If the pull request was closed, Watchdog will restore the component from git, discarding the change.
+If the pull request was closed, Coinbase Watchdog will restore the component from git, discarding the change.

 Quick guide